Analysis | The Biden administration’s soft lab-leak pressure on China

-Now that the theory that the virus originated in a Wuhan lab has gained prominence, that latter problem is rearing its ugly head.
+Now that the theory that the coronavirus originated in a Wuhan lab has gained prominence, that latter problem is rearing its ugly head.
 The Biden administration, which has declared its desire to get to the bottom of that question, is confronting some very difficult choices about how to pursue it.

 Thus far, it’s not exactly launching into an overt pressure campaign.